syncfusion-content/predictive-analytics-docs/predictive-analytics/PMML-Execution-Engine/Working-with-PMML-Execution-Engine.md

 The following code example illustrates the procedure to call Naive Bayes model evaluator directly without the help of PMMLEvaluatorFactory.

-{% tabs %}

-{% highlight r %}
+{% highlight c# %}

 //Sample record is passed as anonymous type
 var anonymousType = new
 {
 SepalLength = 7.2,
 SepalWidth = 3.6,
 PetalLength = 6.1,
 PetalWidth = 2.5
 };
 string pmmlFilePath = "../../Iris.pmml";

 //Create instance for PMMLDocument
 PMMLDocument pmmlDocument = new PMMLDocument(pmmlFilePath);

 //Create instance for NaiveBayesModelEvaluator
 NaiveBayesModelEvaluator naiveBayes = new NaiveBayesModelEvaluator(pmmlDocument);

 //Gets the predicted result
 PredictedResult predictedResult = naiveBayes.GetResult(anonymousType, null);
 naiveBayes.Dispose();

 //Displays the predicted result
 Console.WriteLine(predictedResult.PredictedValue);

-{% endhighlight %}

-{% highlight text %}
+//Output

 Output: Virginica
 The predicted output (Virginica) obtained from PMML Execution engine gives us a clear picture that based on given sepal and petal - width and length, the iris species is more likely to be Virginica.

 {% endhighlight %}

-{% endtabs %}

 ### Classification and Regression Tree Model Evaluator